 Anything bigger – from hiding a post that the mod thinks is offensive, to banning someone – is discussed by the whole moderation team.
 Mostly, the team will all agree, though sometimes it’s a majority decision.
-As lead moderator, Pomona always gets the casting vote, and as site administrator, deebs has final say should no agreement be reached amongst the moderating team.
+A lead moderator gets the casting vote, a site administrator has final say should no agreement be reached amongst the moderating team.

 2. what sorts of moderation take place here?

 We try to keep it as light as possible.
 When we do act, it’s mainly behind the scenes.
 So we engage with the member by PM, to explain what we’re doing and why.
 That’s why you’ll not see most of the moderation that actually goes on.

 3. How do people react to being moderated?

 A lot of folk don’t like being moderated, so sometimes feelings boil over into the threads, or someone’s blogs.
 Unfortunately, when this happens it’s not merely half the story (in our experience) but it’s often a highly coloured viewpoint that may miss out a few essential facts.
 Or even be a pack of lies.
 On the whole, as the moderators don’t tell other members what has passed between them and a person being moderated, it’s best to view anything said about a person’s experiences of being moderated with an amount of skepticism.